yifaneye/simply-wall-st-stocks-page/README.md

 * Styling architecture (How you implement your styles)
   * From my initial exploration on Simply Wall St's website, I found that styled components is used for styles.
-  * I used styled components for styling.
+  * I use styled components for styling.
   * I use theme to apply a consistent tone to the website.
   * I use mixin to abstract reusable logic and to simplify the code.
   * I improve some styles for performance.
   * I make the page fully responsive.
   * I also used styles from normalize.css for reset some legacy styles and for browser compatibility purposes.
+  * I thought about the use of libraries (bootstrap, material-ui).
+Since this task is only one page, so I decide not to use them, since I will need to customize them.
+Building the simple components not only to demonstrate my skills, but also reduce the final bundle size.
+If I am to build a website with multiple pages and many more components, using library will increase the productivity of the team.
+For a large website, self-made components will also get larger in the final bundle and they take more time to maintain.

 * Rendering performance (Check for performance bottlenecks)
   * I streamline the DOM to speed up rendering.
   * From my initial exploration on Simply Wall St's website, I found that Bootstrap is customized to be used the UI.
 I choose not to use Bootstrap because I want to reduce the final bundling size.
+(I know that during the build time, there are ways to only bundle the styles and components in use.)
   * I write code that is succinct and elegantly get the thing done.
   * I do not forget to add ```key``` prop where necessary to not affect rendering performance.
 I use unique ID instead of index (from the map) wherever possible.
   * I try to reduce the number of dependencies to minimise the final bundle size, since this is a small task.